The Exact Day

 Thanatos

-The other day I was asking the Lord about the things that were happening in the world.
+The other day, I was asking the Lord about the things that were happening in the world.
 The world seems like it is in a desperate state at the moment.
-I was laying in bed that evening about to go to sleep when I heard the word Thanatos.
-I knew the word was probably Greek and so I looked it up on the internet.
+I was lying in bed that evening, about to go to sleep, when I heard the word Thanatos.
+I knew the word was probably Greek, and so I looked it up on the internet.
 Ancient Greeks believed that Thanatos was the bodily incarnation of Death.
 “Hm-m-m,” I thought.
-The next morning I looked up Thanatos in my New Testament Greek dictionary and it was the word Death.
+The next morning, I looked up Thanatos in my New Testament Greek dictionary, and it was the word Death.

 I thought about it for a moment and looked in Revelation 6, 7-8.
 “When he opened the fourth seal, I heard the voice of the fourth living creature saying, “Come and see.”
 So I looked, and behold, a pale horse.
 And the name on him who sat on it was Death (Thanatos), and Hades followed him.
 And power was given to them over a fourth of the earth, to kill with sword, with hunger, with death, and by the beasts of the earth.”